repowise vs CodeScene: Full Codebase Intelligence Without the Enterprise Price Tag

 No AI-Generated Documentation

 CodeScene shows you the "where," but not the "what."
-It doesn't generate documentation.
-In contrast, repowise uses LLMs to generate a comprehensive wiki for every file, module, and symbol.
+It doesn't generate documentation. repowise uses LLMs to generate a detailed wiki for every file, module, and symbol.
 You can see auto-generated docs for FastAPI to understand the level of detail that is missing from traditional forensics tools.

 No MCP Server for AI Agents